Wilhelm Souchon

 Wilhelm Anton Souchon ([suˈʃɔŋ]; 2 June 1864 – 13 January 1946) was a German admiral in World War I. Souchon commanded the Kaiserliche Marine's Mediterranean squadron in the early days of the war.
 His initiatives played a major part in the entry of the Ottoman Empire into World War I.

 Biography

 Early life and career

 Wilhelm Anton Souchon was born on 2 June 1864 in Leipzig Saxony, to a family of Huguenot ancestry.
 His father was an artist and his mother the daughter of a Berlin banker.

-Souchon entered the Imperial German Naval Academy in 1881.
+Souchon entered the Imperial German Naval Academy on 12 April 1881.
 After graduation he served on board the corvette Leipzig when it participated in the coastal colonisation of German South-West Africa in 1884.
 In 1884 Souchon, with the rank of Kapitän, had risen to command a training ship specialising in mine laying techniques.